daniel83fr/learning/software-architect.md

 **.
 Entrepreneurship and Consulting:** Venture into entrepreneurial or consulting roles, applying technical expertise beyond the field.

+This book is more fore people willing to move toward a architect role

 ## Purpose of the eBook